rajrajhans/file-list-component/README.md

 # React component that replicates GitHub's file list

 This is a React Component that displays a list of files with their names, commit messages, and relative time they were modified.
 This is one of the components I made along my journey in learning React.
-This project covers all the basic concepts in React like one way data flow, props, state, ___________
+This project covers all the basic concepts in React like one way data flow, props, ES6 Components, Stateless functional components, etc.

  Here is an example of the final component in action -
 ![](screens/product.png)